nuclear waste problem

 USA Waste

-• In the U.S. alone, commercial nuclear power plants have produced more than 88,000 metric tons of spent nuclear fuel, as well as substantial volumes of intermediate and low-level radioactive waste.
+- In the U.S. alone, commercial nuclear power plants have produced more than 88,000 metric tons of spent nuclear fue.
+They have substantial volumes of intermediate and low-level radioactive waste.

-• The most highly radioactive waste, mainly spent fuel, will have to be isolated in deep-mined geologic repositories for hundreds of thousands of years.
+- Spent fuel, the most highly radioactive waste, will have to be isolated in deep-mined geologic repositories for hundreds of thousands of years.

-• The Biden administration is launching a $6 billion effort to rescue nuclear power plants at risk of closing, citing the need to continue nuclear energy as a carbon-free source of power that helps to combat climate change.
+- The Biden administration is launching a $6 billion effort to rescue nuclear power plants at risk of closing.
+They cite the need to continue nuclear energy as a carbon-free source of power that helps to combat climate change.
 (CBS News).

 UK Waste

-• The UK currently stores its 133,000 m3 of radioactive waste above ground, and the quantity is projected to swell to more than 4 million cubic metres in future.
+- Currently stores its 133,000 m3 of radioactive waste above ground.
+The quantity is projected to swell to more than 4 million cubic metres in future.

 Australia